ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 apply to a Registry if that Registry normally accepts DS/DNSKEY updates directly from Registrants.

+The CDS and CDNSKEY DNS resource records, having substantially the same function but for different record types, are used interchangably in this document.
+Unless otherwise noted, any use of "CDS" or "CDNSKEY" can be assumed to also refer to the other.

 ## RFC2119 Keywords

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",